 To apply to the S. Scott Collis Fellowship in Data Science, please complete the following steps:

-Applicants who are selected for on-site interviews should be available to travel during the first two weeks of December 2024.
+Applicants who are selected for on-site interviews should be available to travel during the weeks of January 19 and 26, 2026.

-Complete applications received through October 28, 2024 will receive full consideration.
+Complete applications received through December 1, 2025will receive full consideration.

 The S. Scott Collis Fellowship in Data Science is supported by Sandia’s Computing and Information Science Research Foundation (CIS RF).
 The CIS RF advances research and development in computing, mathematics, and information sciences to position Sandia at the frontiers and intersection of science, engineering, and national security.
 Collis Fellows work on interdisciplinary teams that span the CIS research areas and have access to cutting-edge computational resources.